6.3 Borrowing: Access Without Ownership Transfer

 Often, you need to access data without taking ownership.
 Rust allows this through borrowing, using references.
 A reference is like a pointer that provides access to a value owned by another variable, but unlike C pointers, references come with strict compile-time safety guarantees enforced by the borrow checker.

-- Immutable References (
+- Shared References (

 &T